phtnnz/myenergi/README.md

 Feel free to use, extend, contribute.

-Works only with Zappi data, as that's the only Myenergi devices I own.
+Works only with Zappi data, as that's the only Myenergi device I own.